-I’m a Norfolk based textile artist inspired by my native coastlines and countryside.
-I trained in embroidery at Cumbria College of Art & Design in 1990, following a passion for art throughout my childhood.
-I’d made things from an early age and been nic-named ’fiddle -fingers’ as I was always creating, keeping busy, and could never sit still!
-My father used to come home at weekends with an array of camera tape, the colours of the rainbow, and they were my first materials at my fingertips.
-The obvious path was for me to follow a creative career and I discovered textiles at art school as a means of incorporating texture and my big passion, colour.
+Abigail trained in embroidery at Cumbria College of Art & Design in 1990, following a passion for art throughout her childhood.
+She made things from an early age and was nic-named ’fiddle -fingers’ as she was always creating, keeping busy, and could never sit still!
+Her father used to come home at weekends with an array of camera tape, the colours of the rainbow, and they were her first materials at her fingertips.
+The obvious path was for her to follow a creative career where she discovered textiles at art school; a means of incorporating texture, and her big passion, colour.

-My style is very distinctive and I use a self developed technique of layering up sheer backgrounds and hand dyed printed cottons, combined with free motion machine embroidery to create landscapes and other imagery.
-I leave the fabric edges raw and frayed and more recently have been interested in creating three dimensional forms.
-The overall effect looks ethereal and my medium is sometimes confused with watercolour, when viewed from a distance.
-My artwork is a little whimsical and nostalgic which makes people smile and reminds them of their holidays, which can’t be a bad thing!
+Her style is very distinctive using a self developed technique of layering up hand dyed printed cottons, combined with free motion machine embroidery to create landscapes and other imagery.
+She leaves the fabric edges raw and frayed and more recently have been interested in creating three dimensional forms.
+The overall effect looks ethereal and is sometimes confused with watercolour, when viewed from a distance.
+Her artwork is a little whimsical and nostalgic which makes people smile and reminds them of their holidays, which can’t be a bad thing!

-I initially set up my business with a grant from the Princes Trust and started selling my work through exhibitions and trade shows.
-Over the years the business grew and I moved to London and exhibited at trade shows there and with the Crafts Council in New York and San Francisco.
+She initially set up her business with a grant from the Princes Trust, setting up her first studio in Muspole street, Norwich.
+She started selling her work through exhibitions and trade shows.
+Over the years the business grew and she moved to London where she exhibited at trade shows, and with the Crafts Council in New York and San Fransisco.

-Over the years I have featured in many Craft and embroidery magazines.
-In 2005 I was invited alongside three other artists to take part in a community arts project at the Norfolk & Norwich University Hospital, to create coastal images for the children’s Buxton ward.
-It was the first time that I collaborated with other artists and had to consider the environment surrounding my artwork which was very rewarding.
+She has featured in many craft and embroidery magazines.
+In 2005 she was invited, alongside three other artists, to take part in a community arts project at the Norfolk & Norwich University Hospital, to create coastal images for the children’s Buxton ward.
+It was the first time that she collaborated with other artists and had to consider the environment surrounding her artwork which she found very rewarding.